Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

-Here, the variance $\sigma^2_{\textrm{sem},u}$ can be considered as a non-linear function affected by the compression ratio $o_u$ (i.e., $\sigma^2_{\textrm{sem},u}=f(o_u)$).
-Traditionally, the relationship between $\sigma^2_{\textrm{sem},u}$ and $o_u$ is regarded as impartial, implying that the distortion rate varies depending on the specific compression technique employed.
+where the variance $\sigma^2_{\textrm{sem},u}$ can be considered as a non-linear function affected by the compression ratio $o_u$ (i.e., $\sigma^2_{\textrm{sem},u}=f(o_u)$).
+Traditionally, the relationship between $\sigma^2_{\textrm{sem},u}$ and $o_u$ is mutually dependent, implying that the distortion rate varies depending on the specific compression technique employed.
 Consequently, establishing a universal approximation for $f(o_u)$ is challenging.
-Nevertheless, it should be noted that the compression technique is chosen before setting up the semantic communication system.
+Nevertheless, it should be noted that the compression technique is chosen before setting up the SemCom system.
 As a result, we can select the compression ratio from a predefined table (an example of such a table can be found in Section~\ref{sec:semantic-setting}).